alicabukel/autovf/README.md

 Install using pip

-    pip install autoxgb
+    pip install autovf

 # Usage
-Training a model using AutoXGB is a piece of cake.
+Training a model using AutoVF is a piece of cake.
 All you need is some tabular data.

 ## Parameters